SmithsonianWorkshops/HydraResources/conda.md

 - samtools

 :computer: Challenge:
-Use `conda` to install the dependencies for HybPiper in the hybpiper environment.
+Use `conda` to install the dependencies for HybPiper in your `hybpiper` environment.
+You may need to look up package names at [anaconda.org](https://anaconda.org) or your favorite search engine.
+(Hint: pay special attention to GNU Parallel)

 <details>
   <summary>Click here to reveal the solution</summary>